SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/OpenSearch_Database/Configuring_OpenSearch_Backups.md

 Examples:

 - OpenSearch Dashboards: [OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/index/) is often used together with OpenSearch.
-If you are using Ubuntu or Debian as your operating system, this is the preferred client application.

-- CURL: [Curl](https://curl.se/) is a simple command-line utility that allows messages with payload (e.g POST and PUT messages) and is useful for scripting.
+- CURL: [Curl](https://curl.se/) is a simple command-line utility that allows messages with payload (e.g. POST and PUT messages) and is useful for scripting.

 - [Elasticvue](https://elasticvue.com/)